Building Your Family with Secondary Infertility

 Infertility is devastating no matter when it occurs.
 However, the emotional response to secondary infertility can be different from that experienced by individuals struggling with primary infertility.

-The anxiety and emotional distress associated with secondary infertility can affect both partners.
+The anxiety and emotional.
 The feelings are similar to those going through primary infertility but usually with less social support available to the couple.
 Insensitive comments from family and friends such as “Be grateful, you have a child!” do not ease the pain of not being able to continue to grow your family.

 Unfortunately, sometimes health care providers who do not specialize in fertility medicine may also lack empathy and be reticent to discuss treatment options, citing the couple's ability to conceive before.
 It's important to advocate for your fertility.
 Reproductive Endocrinologists (“fertility specialists”) would never turn a patient away for “not trying long enough.”
 A visit to a fertility specialist can provide insight and education about secondary infertility and a plan moving forward to help you conceive.